 - Section 6.
 Tribunals prefer claimants to attend and statistically you have a better chance of success if you do.
 You also need to say which kinds of hearings you are okay with: Face to face, over the phone and video call. - Section 7.
 If a representative has agreed to come with you to the tribunal, check what dates they cannot make.
-Do not assume that a representative will be able to attend with you.
-Some organisations provide support to appeal a decision but are unable to actually attend.
 Also see section 8. - Again, you may want to include supporting evidence from, for example, a professional who knows you.
 See 'supporting information ...' below.
 If your appeal contains further or new evidence, the DWP should look again at its decision.
 If the DWP does not change its decision, the appeal process will continue.
 See "What happens after you appeal?" below.